-b. adjustments and operations of an equipoise Atwood machine occur in detached time.
+ii.
+In an equipoise machine with equal, stationary weights, adjustments and operations occur in detached time.

-In special equipoise versions of Atwood's machine, M = m, v = 0 and a = 0.
+In special equipoise versions of Atwood's machine, M = m, a = 0 and v = 0.
 As shown in the figure below, equal masses can be put into a large number of equipoise positions.
 An equipoise position is stationary and never changes on its own; however, a researcher can adjust positions of masses to any point within a range of positions.
-Operations in an equipoise machine are defined as adjustments between variable stationary positions that are established by equal and opposing forces.
-Equipoise machines have many practical uses, e.g., elevators and gym equipment.
+Operations in an equipoise machine are defined as adjustments between variable stationary positions established by equal and opposing forces.
+Equipoise machines have practical uses, e.g., in an elevator.